ros/rosdistro/CONTRIBUTING.md

 When submitting pull requests it is expected that they pass the unit tests for formatting.
 The unit tests enforce alphabetization of elements and a consistent formatting to keep merging as clean as possible.

-### Testing
+### Unit Testing

-It is highly recommended to run the tests before submitting a pull request.
-(the test will be run automatically by the CI system anyways, but it will save you time) To run the tests, run `pytest` in the root of the repository.

-#### Test Dependencies

-Using a virtual environment and `pip` is recommended to install the dependencies.
+It is recommended to use a virtual environment and pip to install the unit test dependencies.
+They are listed in tests/requirements.txt.

 ```bash
 # create the virtual environment
 python3 -m venv .venv

 # "activate" the virtual environment
 # this will let pip install dependencies into the virtual environment
 # use activate.zsh if you use zsh, activate.fish if you use fish, etc.